 Choosing your major

 The classes that are taken in the Fall of the sophomore year depend on the specific engineering major of the student.
 Therefore, the student will be required to declare a specific engineering discipline at the end of the Spring semester.
 During the advising appointment, the student will fill out a form indicating their choice.
-Acceptance into a major is dependent on completion of Chemistry 115, Math 154 or Math 155, Engineering 101, Engineering 102, Engineering 199, and English 101, all with an earned grade of C or better in those Freshman Core classes as well as a 2.25 or better cumulative GPA ( note that admission into a specific engineering program is dependent upon available space ).
+Acceptance into a major is dependent on completion of Chemistry 115, Math 154 or Math 155, Engineering 101, Engineering 102, Engineering 191, and English 101, all with an earned grade of C or better in those Freshman Core classes as well as a 2.25 or better overall GPA (note that admission into a specific engineering program is dependent upon available space ).
 Students who meet the requirements will be sent an acceptance letter over the summer.
 This letter will contain the name of their new advisor from the specific engineering department.
 To declare a major, please complete the Declaration of Major Form.

 Incoming freshmen are automatically considered for merit-based scholarship at the time they submit their application to WVU.
 Engineering scholarship monies are limited so early application to WVU is strongly encouraged.